 How to artificially change your fingerprint?

-For the unversed – yes, it is possible to artificially change your fingerprint3.
+For the unversed – yes, it is possible to artificially change your fingerprint.
 At least, up to some extent.

 Over the years, people (mostly criminals) have tried to change their fingerprints using artificial techniques.
-Some of the common methods include using acid and fire to burn their fingertips3.
+Some of the common methods include using acid and fire to burn their fingertips.

 Others also try slicing their fingertips in an attempt to change the pattern.
-Lastly, people also use skin-smoothening methods like applying nail polish and glues to change their fingerprints3.
+Lastly, people also use skin-smoothening methods like applying nail polish and glues to change their fingerprints.

 It is not certain if such artificial methods are effective.
-However, it is extremely difficult to change your fingerprint entirely1.
+However, it is extremely difficult to change your fingerprint entirely.